sreejithsreekantan/Games/README.md

-MacApplications
+Games
 ===============
-This repo will have all the mac applications I have developed during my free time.
+This repo will have source code of games I have developed during my free time.

+Tic tac toe:
+Runs in Mac OS